oobecomau/desktop.gov.au/docs/security/cloud-assessment-and-authorisation-alignment.md

 The purpose of this document is to provide guidance on how the Protected Utility blueprint developed by the Digital Transformation Agency (DTA) aligns with the [Cloud Security Guidance](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/cloud-security-guidance) issued by the Australian Cyber Security Centre (ACSC).

-The ACSC's Cloud Security Guidance suite of documents provides advice to organisations, including Government agencies, on how to perform an assessment of a Cloud Service Provider and its cloud services.
+The ACSC's Cloud Security Guidance suite of documents provides advice to organisations, including Government organisations, on how to perform an assessment of a Cloud Service Provider and its cloud services.
 The guidance aims to enable organisations to make risk-informed decisions on cloud solutions and their suitability to safely handle the organisations data.

-This document explains how the three key phases of Cloud Assessment and Authorisation would apply to agencies using the blueprint to introduce a new desktop environment.
+This document explains how the three key phases of Cloud Assessment and Authorisation would apply to organisations using the blueprint to introduce a new desktop environment.

 ![Figure 1: Three Cloud Assessment and Authorisation phases](../img/security/caa-phases.png#center)

 ## Anatomy of a cloud assessment and authorisation

-The [Protective Security Policy Framework (PSPF)](https://www.protectivesecurity.gov.au/publications-library/policy-11-robust-ict-systems) requires applicable Federal and State Government agencies to secure their ICT systems by applying the controls within the Information Security Manual (ISM).
+The [Protective Security Policy Framework (PSPF)](https://www.protectivesecurity.gov.au/publications-library/policy-11-robust-ict-systems) requires applicable Federal and State Government organisations to secure their ICT systems by applying the controls within the Information Security Manual (ISM).
 It also requires that a formal risk assessment and authorisation (process occur when an ICT system is being introduced into service.

-This authorisation process is articulated in the Anatomy of a [Cloud Assessment and Authorisation](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/cloud-security-guidance/cloud-assessment-and-authorisation) document issued by the ACSC, which describes the three (3) phases Cloud Consumers (i.e., the organisation or agency who will be deploying the blueprint), should take to assess and accept a cloud service and solution into service.
+This authorisation process is articulated in the Anatomy of a [Cloud Assessment and Authorisation](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/cloud-security-guidance/cloud-assessment-and-authorisation) document issued by the ACSC, which describes the three (3) phases Cloud Consumers (i.e., the organisation that will be deploying the blueprint), should take to assess and accept a cloud service and solution into service.
 In the context of the blueprint, Microsoft is the Cloud Service Provider (CSP), with Cloud Services being Microsoft products such as Microsoft 365 and Azure.

-Whilst the DTA has designed the blueprint to meet the ISM requirements for the classification level of PROTECTED, agencies must still assess for themselves whether the blueprint design meets their own particular security needs and requirements.
+Whilst the DTA has designed the blueprint to meet the ISM requirements for the classification level of PROTECTED, organisations must still assess for themselves whether the blueprint design meets their own particular security needs and requirements.

 ![Figure 2: Overview of Cloud System Assessment & Authorisation Process](../img/security/caa-process.png#center)